Corruption in Sri Lanka: Yahapalanaya government (2015–2019)

-Gotabaya administration (2019-2021)
+Gotabaya administration (2019–2021)

 The government was embroiled in controversy over inappropriately handling public funds of over Rs.
 15 billion behind the huge tax cut to sugar importers in 2020.
 As a result, the sugar scam cost Sri Lanka a whopping 15.9 billion rupees in tax revenue.

 Uganda row

-On 14 April 2021, Sri Lankan Airlines' official Twitter account claimed that Sri Lankan cargo had made history by operating three successive cargo charter flights to Entebbe International Airport, Uganda's only international airport, airlifting over 102 metric tonnes of printed papers in February 2021.
-The kind of printed paper was not revealed by Sri Lankan Airlines.
-However, the cargo carrier deleted the tweet for unknown reasons and it created doubts about the transparency of Sri Lankan Airlines.
+On 14 April 2021, the official Twitter account of SriLankan Airlines, the country's flag carrier, claimed that the airline's cargo division had made history by operating three successive cargo charter flights to Entebbe International Airport, Uganda's sole international airport, airlifting over 102 metric tonnes of printed paper in February 2021.
+What kind of printed paper was not revealed by SriLankan Airlines.
+However, the airline deleted the tweet for unknown reasons and it created doubts about transparency at the flag carrier.
 Speculation arose about the transfer.
-Sri Lankan Airlines later issued a statement clarifying that the printed material shipped to Uganda included only Ugandan currency notes, and that due to security reasons with bordering Kenya, the Ugandan government preferred to obtain printed Ugandan shilling currency notes from a global security printer.
-The Biyagama branch of the De La Rue company prints currency notes for countries that include Uganda.
-SriLankan Airlines insisted that the consignment was purely commercial, and brought much needed foreign revenue to the airline as well as the country.
+SriLankan Airlines later issued a statement clarifying that the printed material shipped to Uganda included only Ugandan currency notes, and that due to security issues with neighboring Kenya, the Ugandan government preferred to obtain printed Ugandan shilling currency notes from a global security printer.
+The Biyagama branch of the De La Rue company prints currency notes for countries, which include Uganda.
+SriLankan Airlines insisted that the consignment was purely commercial, and brought much-needed foreign revenue to the airline as well as the country.